 The Federal Government can help affordability by lowering the GST on new homes.
 House prices have increased substantially since the GST was introduced in 1991.
 The New Housing Price Index, which measures the change in newly constructed house prices over homes, was 56 in 1991.
 It’s now 125—more than double.
 It is time to increase the thresholds of the ST/HST New Housing Rebate to reflect the increased price of housing today.
 When the GST was first introduced, the federal government made a commitment to adjust the New Housing Rebate thresholds every two years to reflect changes in housing prices, and thus to protect affordability over time (see Technical Paper on the GST, 1989, pg.19).
 However, those thresholds have never changed.
 They are currently $350,000 for the full rebate, reducing to $0 for anything over $450,000.
 Since the New Housing Price Index has more than doubled since 1991, the rebate thresholds should therefore be doubled as well, to $700,000 and $900,000.
 To further help affordability for Canadians who helping achieve Canada’s climate change goals, Net Zero Energy and Net Zero Energy Ready home renovations should be made eligible as “substantial renovations” to qualify for the GST/HST New Housing Rebate.

-We also need to fix taxation on purpose-built rentals.
 We need more purpose-built rentals, but the tax system undermines the business model for them.
-To help, the government should zero-rate purpose-built rental housing for GST/HST (at least for development costs, if not also operating costs).
-It should also defer Capital Gains Tax and Recaptured Capital Cost Allowance on the sale of rental housing if the individual/business is reinvesting in rental housing.
+To help, the government should expand the removal of GST on purpose-built rental housing to projects that were not yet substantially complete as of September 14, 2023, and encourage the provinces to follow suit.
+The government can also provide more and easier-to-access low-cost financing for purpose-built rental to incent developers to invest in this needed rental.
 In addition, the introduction of a “Rental Retention Vendor Tax Credit” for private owners selling to not-for-profit groups who are reinvesting in new purpose-built rentals would help.

 Recommendations: